ansys/pyansys-geometry/doc/source/contributing.rst

 .. note::

   The tests require the Geometry Service to be installed and running on your machine.
-  The tests will fail if the service is not running.
+  The tests fail if the service is not running.
 It is expected for the Geometry Service to be running as a Docker container.

   If you do not have the Geometry Service running as a Docker container, but you have it